 4. Indira Gandhi Ji (24 January 1966 – 24 March 1977)

 She was born in Allahabad now Prayagraj. she was a very famous prime minister and first lady Prime minister of India. she has applied many stick rules.
 Indira was such Prime minister who was State women of Indian Congress.
 Gandhi was the Daughter Nehru and she became first female prime minister of India along with longest-serving prime minister of India.

-Indira was very successful prime minister after her father Nehru ji.
-Gandhi Ji belongs brahmin family from Allahabad.
-She was appointed as president of Congress party while Nehru prime minister of India.
-She was also nominated as Rajya sabha sadasy.
-As Prime Minister, Gandhi was known for her political intransigence and unprecedented centralisation of power.
+Indira was a very successful prime minister after her father Nehru Ji.
+Gandhi Ji belongs to the brahmin family from Allahabad.
+She was appointed as president of the Congress party while Nehru prime minister of India.
+She was also nominated as Rajya sabha member.
+As Prime Minister, Gandhi was known for her political intransigence and unprecedented centralization of power.

 She was born as Indira Priyadarshini Nehru in a Kashmiri Pandit family on 19 November 1917 in Allahabad.
 Her father, Jawaharlal Nehru, She married Firoj Gandhi.
 For more details Click now

 5. Morarji Desai ( 24 March 1977 – 28 July 1979)

 Moradi Desai was the very famous prime minister of India After Indira Gandhi.
 Before becoming prime minister of India.
 He was an Independence Activist.
 Morarji was the 4th prime minister of India.
 He was born in February 1896.
 Before getting the post of prime minister of India.
 He served as Home Minister, Finance minister along with Chief Minister of Bombay state.
 Morar Ji also served as Deputy chief minister of India.

 He managed many ministries while Indira Gandhi Cabinet.
 While that time he was a very old person as prime minister of India at 84.
 He lived a long life 99 years later he died.
 Mainly he was from Gujarat. form more information.